michael-franke/xor/xor_todo.md

 - fix format of output data: see -> xor/1st_attempt/analyses & data/01_xor-main/data2.csv

-- can we record RTs as well?
+- record RTs

+- replace question_or with quesiton_imp in vignettes_or.js

+- fix PRI block to show 2 pri question for 'or' items and 1 for 'some' items